-1. Member States that establish or maintain a registration procedure in accordance with Article 4 and impose a requirement on online short-term rental platforms to transmit data to competent authorities shall appoint a national coordinator.
-Those national coordinators shall act as contact points for their respective administrations for all matters relating to the Single Digital Entry Point.

-The national coordinator shall be responsible for contacts with the Commission in respect of all matters relating to the Single Digital Entry Point.
-Member States shall inform the other Member States and the Commission of the name and contact details of its national coordinator.
-The Commission shall keep and maintain a list of the national coordinators and their contact details.

-- 2. The Single Digital Entry Points coordination group ('the coordination group') is hereby established.
-The coordination group shall be composed of national coordinators and shall be chaired by the Commission.
+- 1. Each Member State shall appoint a national coordinator.
+Those national coordinators shall act as contact points for their respective administrations for all matters relating to the Single Digital Entry Point. - The national coordinator for each Member State shall be responsible for contacts with the Commission in respect of all matters relating to the Single Digital Entry Point.
+Each Member State shall inform the other Member States and the Commission of the name and contact details of its national coordinator.
+The Commission shall keep and maintain a list of the national coordinators and their contact details. - 2.
+The Single Digital Entry Points coordination group ('the coordination group') is hereby established.
+The coordination group shall be composed of the national coordinator from each Member State and shall be chaired by the Commission.
 The coordination group shall adopt its rules of procedure.
 The Commission shall support the functioning of the coordination group.
+The coordination group may, where relevant, consult relevant stakeholders with regard to specific points, including the harmonised format of data sharing.

-Those Member States that have not appointed a national coordinator in accordance with paragraph 1, shall be allowed to appoint an observer to the coordination group. - 3.
-The coordination group shall support the implementation of the provisions of this Regulation concerning the Single Digital Entry Points.
+- 3. The coordination group shall support the implementation of the provisions of this Regulation concerning the Single Digital Entry Points.
 In particular, the coordination group shall perform the following tasks: - (a) facilitate the exchange of best practices on matters related to the coordination of the implementation at national level, in particular as regards the provisions set out in Article 10; - (b) assist the Commission in promoting the use of interoperability solutions for the functioning of the Single Digital Entry Points and the exchange of data, and automated checks, including checks of all listings and registration numbers; - (c) assist the Commission in developing a common approach to message format for the transmission of activity data and registration numbers and, if appropriate, a common structure of the registration numbers.